praneeth0810/praneeth0810/README.md

 <img align ="right" alt="coding" width="400" src="https://github.com/praneeth0810/praneeth0810/blob/main/DE.jpg">

 ## About Me
-I am an aspiring Data Engineer and a Master's student in Computer Science at the University of Utah.
+I am a Data Engineer and a Master's student in Computer Science at the University of Utah.
 With a background in Electronics and Communication Engineering specializing in IoT and Sensors from the Vellore Institute of Technology, I am committed to leveraging advanced data technologies to solve complex business challenges.

 ### Technical Skills 🛠️
 - **Programming Languages:** Python, Java, C, SQL, NoSQL